 Innovation for Sustainable Airports

-Heathrow Airport represents 1% of UK GDP, is in the Thames Valley that delivers 10% of UK GDP, and is recognized for excellence in customer experience and operational efficiency, operating at 98% capacity.
-It is also an internationally recognised leader in environmental sustainability, a position reinforced by Heathrow 2.0, the airport’s new sustainability leadership strategy.
+Heathrow Airport represents 1% of UK GDP, is in the Thames Valley that delivers 10% of UK GDP, and is recognised for excellence in customer experience and operational efficiency, operating at 98% capacity.
+It is also an internationally recognised leader in environmental sustainability, a position reinforced by Heathrow 2.0, the airport’s recent sustainability leadership strategy.
 It is the most efficient 2-runway airport in the world, and while aviation is growing globally, research, innovation and business collaboration will be critical for this growth to be sustainable.

 - Brunel University London

 - The Heathrow Strategic Planning Group